Posts

 Image

 the rebellion The Great Rebellion refers to a period of widespread community response across many American cities during the 1960s.
-It reflected deep frustration with long‑standing inequality, limited opportunities, and unmet promises of civil rights progress.
+It reflected deep thoughts with long‑standing inequality, limited opportunities, and unmet promises of civil rights progress.
 Rather than a single event, the Great Rebellion represented a collective moment when communities demanded to be heard and acknowledged.
 What Happened.
 By derivative work: Steer pike (talk)Arc_de_Triumph_copy.jpg: user: בית השלום - Arc_de_Triumph_copy.jpg, Public Domain, https://commons.wikimedia.org/w/index.php?curid=4303855 Many Black Americans faced unequal housing, limited job opportunities, and underfunded schools despite new civil rights laws.
 Discrimination and economic hardship continued to affect daily life in urban neighborhoods.
 These conditions created growing tension as families struggled to access the same opportunities promised to others.
-The Great Rebellion was shaped by community response rather than isolated...
+The Great Rebellion was shaped by community response rather than isolated actions...